dsccommunity/HyperVDsc/README.md

 * **FileDirectory**: The FileDirectory objects to copy to the VHD (as used in the "File" resource).
 Please see the Examples section for more details.

+## Versions

+### 2.1

+* Added logic to automatically adjust VM’s startup memory when only minimum and maximum memory is specified in configuration
+* Fixed the issue that a manually stopped VM cannot be brought back to running state with DSC

+### 2.0
+* Added xVhdFileDirectory Resource
+* Allowed name to be specified with the extension in xVhd (e.g. the Vhd name could either be "sample" or "sample.vhd")
+* When a VHD cannot be removed because it is already being used by another process, an error will be thrown.

+### 1.0.0.0

+* Initial release with the following resources
+    - xVhd
+    - xVMHyperV
+    - xVMSwitch

 ## Examples

 ### End-to-End Example